"You Don't Know JS"

 "Typing Lessons"

-looked down upon.
-You should have, and practice, this skill.
+subconsciously looked down upon.
+You should have, and practice,

 "Showcase of Languages"